zhullyb/monyhar/monyhar/tools/mb/docs/design_spec.md

 ### Config per flag set or config per (os/arch/flag set)?

 Currently, mb_config.pyl does not specify the host_os, target_os, host_cpu, or
-target_cpu values for every config that Chromium runs on, it only specifies them for when the values need to be explicitly set on the command line.
+target_cpu values for every config that Monyhar runs on, it only specifies them for when the values need to be explicitly set on the command line.

 Instead, we have one config per unique combination of flags only.